The best cycling shoes for wide feet, from someone who has wide feet

 That’s a lot of shoes, in a lot of options, which is commendable.
 The shoes are also heat mouldable, and from experience, this does go some way to helping tune the fit.
 It takes a few goes to truly get them to feel like they fit just so, usually with the judicious application of the back of a screwdriver, but it doesn’t take a great deal of expertise.

-It is worth noting however that the shoes have a ‘bathtub’ sole, and are monumentally stiff.
-The carbon sole isn’t flat, but curves up at the sides and the front, so if they are just a hair too narrow then your foot is butting up against solid carbon rather than the flexible material of the uppers.
-Of all the brands I think Bont requires the most careful size and shape selection.
+It is worth noting, however, that some Bont shoes have a ‘bathtub’ sole, and almost all are monumentally stiff.
+With bathtub soles, the carbon sole isn’t flat but curves up at the sides and the front, so if they are just a hair too narrow, then your foot is butting up against solid carbon rather than the flexible material of the uppers.
+Of all the brands I think Bont requires the most careful size and shape selection if you're after a model with this sort of construction.

-I have only personally used the latest Vaypor, and the Vaypor G, so I cannot speak for the entire range, but the standard Vaypor has a much lower edge to the bathtub at the forefoot and is a lot more forgiving than the Vaypor G.
+I have only personally used the latest Bont Vaypor, Vaypor SL, Riot G and the Vaypor G, so I cannot speak for the entire range, but the newer shoes in the range (Vaypor, Vaypor SL, and Riot G) have done away with the bathtub sole in favour of a flatter forefoot and it's a marked improvement to comfort and makes them far more forgiving if you're a hair too wide.

 Fizik